-Minnesota provides family and medical leave protections to both public and private employees through its Parental Leave Act (MN Stat.
+Minnesota provides family and medical leave protections to both public and private employees through its Pregnancy and Parental Leave Act (MN Stat.
 Sec.
 181.940et seq.).

 All employers of 21 or more employees at one site are covered by Minnesota's Parental Leave Act.
 However, for purposes of the school leave allowed under the Act, an employer means a person or entity that employs one or more employees in Minnesota.

-A parental leave may be taken for the birth or adoption of a child.
+Parental leave may be taken for the birth or adoption of a child, prenatal care, pregnancy, childbirth, or related health conditions.
 The Minnesota law also provides leave for working parents to visit school and early childhood programs.
-In addition, an employee may use personal sick leave benefits for absences due to the employee's child's illness or injury for such reasonable periods as the employee's attendance with the child may be necessary.

 A child means an individual under 18 years of age or under the age of 20 who is still attending secondary school.